Tuymazy

 Tuymazy (Туймазы́; Туймазы, Tuymazı) is a town in the Republic of Bashkortostan, Russia, located 145 km from Ufa.
 Population: It is an industrial town, with petroleum and natural gas industries and mechanical engineering being the most important economic assets.

 History

 It was founded in 1912 as a railway station and was granted town status in 1960.

 Administrative and municipal status

 Within the framework of administrative divisions, Tuymazy serves as the administrative center of Tuymazinsky District, even though it is not a part of it.
-As an administrative division, it is incorporated separately as the town of republic significance of Tuymazy—an administrative unit with the status equal to that of the districts.
+As an administrative division, it is incorporated separately as the town of republic significance of Tuymazy—an administrative unit with the status equal to that of a district.
 As a municipal division, the town of republic significance of Tuymazy is incorporated within Tuymazinsky Municipal District as Tuymazy Urban Settlement.

 Demographics

-According to the 2002 Census, ethnic composition of the town was:
+According to the 2002 Census, the ethnic composition of the town was: